An artist-led company, seeking a role for art

 Next Rites of Passage Workshops

-We are planning two 4 day rites of passage courses between May – October 2013.
+We are planning two 4 day rites of passage courses between June – October 2014.
 One in the South West, the other in the North of England.
 If you would like to be on our mailing list, please email us.
 Our Midsummer School takes place at Swarthmoor Hall, Ulverston, Cumbria from 20 - 23 June.
 Fees are £395, including meals, with 10% discount for those paying in full before 1st March.

 John Fox and Sue Gill founded WELFARE STATE INTERNATIONAL (WSI)